 The following provides information on some of the more common and interesting birds of Capitol Reef:

-Common Raven (Corvus corax): Ravens are found in nearly every habitat across western and northern North America.
+Ravens (Corvus corax) are found in nearly every habitat across western and northern North America.
 They are common in the park where they are often seen soaring along the cliff walls.
 Breeding pairs form territories and try to exclude other ravens.
 They are excellent fliers and often perform aerobatics, including sudden rolls, wing-tucked dives, and dropping objects and catching them in midair.
 In the park they nest on cliff ledges or holes.
 They are typically seen alone or in pairs except at food sources where groups may form.
 Their diet is varied and includes carrion (dead animals), small mammals, insects, small birds, eggs, invertebrates, fish, grains, fruits, and unattended human food.
 Ravens are among the smartest of all birds, and can mimic the calls of other birds.